 - ¼ cup (30g) goji berries, rinsed and soaked for 10 minutes, drained (optional)

-Bak Kut Teh is best served hot with steamed rice or fragrant rice cooked with shallot/garlic oil, yew char kway (aka as you tiao or Chinese crullers), and cut chilies in soy sauce.
+Bak Kut Teh is best served hot with steamed rice or fragrant rice cooked with shallot or garlic oil, yew char kway (also known as as you tiao or Chinese crullers), and cut chilies in soy sauce.